How To Control CPU Fan Speed on Laptop and PC Windows 10/11

 Manually change the CPU fan speed at 100% RPM on the laptop or PC to avoid overheating problems.

-What type of CPU fan you can control on a PC?
+What type of CPU fan Can be Controlled on a PC?

 The method to control the fan speed on a laptop and PC is highly dependent upon how your PC fans are powered.